GorillaStack/terraform-provider-gorillastack/CONTRIBUTING.md

 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes.
 5. Make sure your code lints.
 6. Issue that pull request!
+Be sure to highlight any key changes for us to highlight in the [changelog](/CHANGELOG.md).

-## Any contributions you make will be under the MIT Software License
+## Any contributions you make will be under the MPL Software License
-In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same [MPL License](/LICENSE) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using Github's [issues](https://github.com/briandk/transcriptase-atom/issues)
 We use Github issues to track public bugs.
 Report a bug by [opening a new issue](); it's that easy!